 Note that there are different versions and features of QuickBooks Online.
-OwnerRez can integrate with all them.
+OwnerRez can integrate with all of them.
 However, you must have an advanced version of QuickBooks to take advantage of "class" tracking.

-We do not support the built in "sales tax" wizard in QuickBooks nor the tax fields on invoices.
+We do not support the built-in "sales tax" wizard in QuickBooks nor the tax fields on invoices.
 However, you can still file and record taxes.

 To do this, create liability accounts in your chart of accounts for each type of tax you collect.
 For instance, if you have a state and county tax, you might create two liability accounts called: